smithy-lang/smithy-dafny/TestModels/README.md

 ## Testing Patterns

 This section documents testing patterns used throughout these files.
-It  explains the purpose of some testing patterns.
+It explains testing patterns so developers understand their purpose.
 It also serves to be referenced from testing files to avoid re-explaining the purpose of a test.

 ### Known Value Tests